jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These modern-day Jedi have given Main Street the levers of power we need to control the Internet Age, even if most people don't realize it yet.
 Most of us still think things like retail stores, manufacturing, and education are industries only for Big Governments or Big Business to control.
 However, because of the open-source community, there are countless new tools for average people to take control of their work, identities, and lives.

 Forget the bullshit jobs.
-Cinderella can now stop praying her fairy godmother gets her past the palace gates to the good jobs, because open-source has given everyone an invitation to the party.
+Cinderella can now stop praying her fairy godmother gets her past the palace gates to the better life, because open-source has given everyone an invitation to the party.

 Open-source heroes live to democratize technology.
 Every day they find new ways to distribute more levers of power to the people, letting us all share in our society's economic prosperity.

-Look around.
+Look around and you'll see it.

 Note the parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
 By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into needless middlemen.